whitneyburton/portfolios/templates/BEM2_template.md

 ## Community

-What was your favorite Gear Up?
-Least favorite?
-Why?

 How did you contribute to the Turing community this module?

 What would you like to do to contribute next module?